 Chief Executive

-The Head of the Organisation has overall responsibility for the strategic and operational management of the Practice including and ensuring that Practice policies comply with all legal, statutory and good practice guidance requirements.
+As the Head of the Organisation, the Chief Executive has overall responsibility for the strategic and operational management of the Practice including and ensuring that Practice policies comply with all legal, statutory and good practice guidance requirements.

 Senior Information Risk Owner

-Practiceand takes overall ownership of the Organisation’s Information Risk Policy, and acts as the champion for information risk on the Board and provides written advice to the Chief Executive on the content of the Organisation’s Statement of Internal Control in regard to information risk.
+The Director of Informatics is the Practice’s SIRO and takes overall ownership of the Organisation’s Information Risk Policy, and acts as the champion for information risk on the Board and provides written advice to the Chief Executive on the content of the Organisation’s Statement of Internal Control in regard to information risk.

 The SIRO is expected to understand how the strategic business goals of the Organisation and how other NHS Organisations’ business goals may be impacted by information risks, and how those risks may be managed.